-Are the managers in your organisation required, as part of performance appraisal, to evaluate employee performance against a rating system?
-Do those managers find evaluating and rating employee performance a challenge?
+Are you required, as part of performance appraisal process, to evaluate employee performance against a rating system?
+Do you find evaluating and rating employee performance errrr a bit of a challenge???

 I’ve trained and coached hundreds of managers in how to make their performance appraisal system work, and one of the most challenging aspects for many managers is rating employee performance (for, I guess, fairly obvious reasons!)

-Of course there are the ‘pros and cons’ of rating systems, but putting those aside, if the appraisal system in your organisation requires managers to rate employee performance then they need to know how to rate performance fairly, objectively and accurately.
-These 5 ways to make rating employee performance work may be useful to your managers
+Of course there are the ‘pros and cons’ of rating systems, but putting those aside, if the appraisal system in your organisation requires you to rate your employee’s performance then (obvious statement alert) you need to know how to rate their performance fairly, objectively and accurately.
+Here are 5 tips for making employee performance ratings work

-1. Clarity on what managers are rating employee performance against
+1. Get clarity on what you are rating employee performance against

-It is impossible to fairly, objectively and accurately rate employee performance unless the manager and the employee have clear agreement on what effective performance in the job looks like.
+It is impossible to fairly, objectively and accurately rate employee performance unless you and your employee have clear agreement on what effective performance in the job looks like.
 A typical performance rating is ‘Fully Satisfactory’ meaning ‘the employee has performed to the standards required’.
-One of the most effective ways of describing what ‘standards required’ means is by using performance objectives simply because performance objectives are written descriptions of what effective performance in the job looks like so they describe the ‘standards required’
+One of the most effective ways of describing what ‘standards required’ means is by using performance objectives.
+Why?
+Simply because performance objectives are written descriptions of what effective performance in the job looks like so, in effect, they describe the ‘standards required’

 (Read more on performance objectives here)

-2. Gathering enough evidence of actual employee performance
+2. Gather enough evidence of actual employee performance

 We monitor performance against performance objectives in order to improve employee performance and to enable us to give effective performance feedback to our employees.
-Effective monitoring also provides managers with the ‘evidence’ (samples and examples of actual performance) they need in order to rate employee performance
+Effective monitoring also provides us managers with the ‘evidence’ (samples and examples of actual performance) we need in order to rate employee performance

 • collect enough evidence